-19 Issue and redemption of units
+19. Issue and redemption of units

-19.1 Issue of units
+19.1.
+Issue of units

 In principle, the number of units issued is not restricted.
-Units may be acquired from the Designated Sponsors listed on the inside cover.
+Units may be acquired from the Designated Sponsors.
 Units are issued by the Custodian Bank at the issue price, which corresponds to the net asset value per unit plus any issue premium due.
 The calculation of the net asset value is explained in the section entitled "Issue and redemption prices".
 The Company reserves the right to temporarily suspend or terminate the issue of units.